ssav7912/TransferMatrix/MiniEngine/TransferMatrix/Perf.md

 Using a resampled form of the TIR and FGD LUTs with R16 formats rather than R32 improves speed *significantly* - 227 microseconds!
 VALU utilisation increases to 55% in this case.
 There seems to be some problem with numerical robustness however, as NaNs are introduced under high roughnesses.

+Dropping the unused mean term from the HenyeyGreenstein representation seems to improve performance of the 2-flux model to 950 microseconds...